neurotechuoft/neural-turret/README.md

 - The Muse server receives Muse EEG data through the LSL.
 You can stream Muse data to this layer using BlueMuse
 - The Muse server streams data to the P300 client (localhost:8001)

+## Run Tests
+- To run linter ONLY, run "npm run pretest"

 **If you are having trouble with any of the steps, please submit an issue or contact us through Slack :)**